 Can I send money after my transfer was canceled or rejected?

 Your ability to continue to send with us depends on why your transfer was canceled or rejected.
 If your transfer broke our policies or was fraudulent, your account may be locked.
 If locked, you will not be able to use the Ria Money Transfer app.

 You will still be able to send money at a Ria location after your account is locked.

 Will my money be refunded if my transfer is canceled or rejected?

 We do not withdraw money from accounts until the order is accepted.
-Because your order was rejected, it wasn’t taken from your payment method and the hold was released.
-You will also not be charged for any fees added when setting up your transfer.
+If your order was rejected, payment won't have been taken.

 For any questions, please contact your card company or bank.